vhdmdls4/default-workflow-gh-actions/README.md

   ...restOfYourConfigHere,
 });
 ```
-*Note:* If you're using the default GitHub Pages URL, it will be `https://accountHere.github.io/repoHere/`.
+*Note:* if you're using the default GitHub Pages URL, it will be `https://accountHere.github.io/repoHere/`.

 As a fallback for any errors, also add `"homepage": "https://accountHere.github.io/repoHere"` to your `package.json`.
 Additionally, inside the `scripts` property of the same file, add:
 ```json